CUPalex/cupalex.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Masters student at Saarland University
+subtitle: Masters student, Language Science and Technology

 profile:
   align: right
   image: profile-picture-me.jpg
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: Saarbrücken, Germany

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page